leoebfolsom/docs.getdbt.com/website/docs/docs/cloud/billing.md

 ### Team plan billing

 Team customers pay monthly via credit card for seats and usage, and accounts include 20,000 models monthly.
 Seats are charged upfront at the beginning of the month.
 If you add seats during the month, seats will be prorated and charged on the same day.
 Seats removed during the month will be reflected on the next invoice and are not eligible for refunds.
-You can change the credit card information and the number of seats from the billings section anytime.
+You can change the credit card information and the number of seats from the billings section any time.
 Accounts will receive one monthly invoice that includes the upfront charge for the seats and the usage charged in arrears from the previous month.

 Usage is calculated and charged in arrears for the previous month.
 If you exceed 20,000 models in any month, you will be billed for additional usage on your next invoice.
 Additional use is billed at the rates on our [pricing page](https://www.getdbt.com/pricing).